 Emotional Fragility and the Need for a Raft in Intensive Therapy

-This article is written for therapists and clinicians engaged in ISTDP-informed, depth-oriented work.
+This article is intended for therapists and clinicians working in intensive, experiential, or ISTDP-informed depth therapy.

-A raft provides stability before movement; without it, depth becomes dangerous.
+A raft provides stability before movement; without it, depth becomes overwhelming.

 Emotional fragility is not resistance

-Emotional fragility does not signal a client is unwilling, avoidant, or incapable of insight.
-It refers to a limited capacity to tolerate emotional activation without destabilisation.
+Emotional fragility refers to limited capacity to tolerate emotional activation without destabilisation.

 How quickly anxiety escalates when affect is mobilised